 For example, the physician may guide the patient towards adopting a healthier diet, incorporating exercise, or seeking counseling.

 Patient and physician work as a team to restore well-being.
 So evidently, the relationship between patient and doctor is supportive and collabortive.
 In this ideal relationship, the physician listens and respects the patients’ needs, opinions and insights.
 And the patient is not a passive agent in her own health.
 Instead, she is encouraged to make her own decisions.

 Another important aspect of a positive doctor-patient relationship in holistic medicine is the use of different treatments.

 For some people, holistic medicine is not different from homeopathy or naturopathy.
 However, there is a difference.

 4. Fixing the causes of disease and not just the symptoms.

 The integral approach of holistic medicine to well-being allows it to go deeper into the health problems of the patient, well beyond the physical symptoms of one illness.

 Getting to the root of the issue also ensures the patient may find long-term health and prevents more episodes of the illness in the future.

-If you are interested in learning more about holistic health and your innate healing powers, become a member of The Matriarch Collaborative for exclusive content, workshops, events and training.
+If you are interesting in learning more about holistic health and your innate healing powers, you can try Reiki healing by booking a sessions with our Reiki practitioner, Katie Armstrong.